 THE RED HAT HITTING DRILL

-The Red Hat Drill is a simple hitting drill for teaching a hitter to keep his head down and front side closed.
+The Red Hat Drill is a simple hitting drill for teaching a hitter to stay though the baseball, keep his head down and front side closed.

 MORE HITTING DRILLS